 The effect of radiation drops when glass doors are fitted, as these provide a barrier to infrared radiation.
 Faramrarzi et al. (2002) showed 7.5% and 1.3% of the cooling load resulted from radiation for an open and closed door chilled cabinet respectively, with the total heat load lower for the glass door cabinet at only 32% of that for the open cabinet.

 The effect of radiation is higher for frozen cabinets as the radiation is affected by temperature difference between the cabinet and the surroundings more strongly than other heat loads.
-Fararmarzi et al. (2000) showed a radiation heat load of 43% for a frozen food (coffin) cabinet compared to 8 to 10% for open vertical chilled cabinets.
+Faramarzi et al. (2000) showed a radiation heat load of 43% for a frozen food coffin cabinet compared to 8 to 10% for open vertical chilled cabinets.

 How much of the incident radiation is absorbed or reflected by the cabinet or products within the cabinet is dependent on the emissivity.
 Low emissivity surfaces, e.g. opaque metal-like surfaces, absorb little thermal infrared radiation and reflect the remainder.
 The opposite is the case of infrared absorbing surfaces, such as a matt black paint.
 Unpainted aluminium has an emissivity of approximately 0.1, which means 10% of the radiation is absorbed, and 90% reflected.
 A matt back surface may have an emissivity of 0.90 which means that 90% of the radiation is absorbed and only 10% reflected.